matracey/sqlite-to-json-python/README.md

 ```
 	...
 	# modify path to sqlite db
-	pathToSqliteDb = 'path/to/db.sqlite3'
+	PATH_TO_SQLITE_DB = 'path/to/db.sqlite3'
 	...
 ```

 - Then run the import_all.py file from your terminal or python evironment

 ```
 	$ python import_all.py